 Concretely, it’s extremely easy to ignore the future gains via compound interest in your 401(k) plan in favor of the immediate gratification that comes with a cash influx.
 So, in order to harness the power of loss aversion, we wanted to make the downside of early withdrawal as explicit as possible so people feel equipped with all the information necessary to make a fully informed decision.

 To do this, we thought to highlight the impact in a personalized, visual manner, while simultaneously introducing friction along the way in the form of additional options.
-Here’s a quick diagram we created at the event as a first version of how we could integrate a user experience that gets at the heart of the issue:

 In the absence of an alternative, it’s much easier to simply look at the $4,275 as a net gain.
 However, taken in the larger context of the entire balance, the pain of giving up nearly $45,000 might hit closer to home.
 In addition this doesn't take into account what that money would grow to over time until retirement: another potential win.

 The Common Cents Lab also made us think about the entire range of touchpoints that contribute to decision making.
 This specific idea only reaches people at the final point of withdrawal, but are there ways we could highlight and reinforce the importance of keeping your funds in the system earlier on the process?
 How can we encourage people to contribute earlier?
 How can we start using behavioral science to influence our user interface and user experience?

 As we continue on our mission to make sure that everyone can live a happy, healthy life in retirement, we’ll keep asking these questions, acting on the answers, and helping people achieve a more secure, financial future as a result.